PHSE Curriculum Statement

 PSHE is taught using the Early Years Foundation Stage framework and the early learning goals (ELG’s) in the Early Years Foundation Stage through the prime area of Personal and Social and Emotional – this includes a focus on self -confidence and self – awareness, managing feelings and behaviour and making relationships

-Under the new guidance issued by the DfE, by summer 2021, Relationships Education at primary school will be compulsory.
+Under the guidance issued by the DfE, summer 2021, Relationships Education at primary school is compulsory.
 We believe that, to be effective, RSE should always be taught within a broader PSHE education programme.
 RSE enhances and is enhanced by learning related to topics including anti-bullying; keeping safe on and off line; keeping physically and mentally healthy, learning about drugs, alcohol and tobacco; and the development of skills and attributes such as communication skills, managing peer pressure, risk management, resilience and decision making.
-However, we will continue to set aside a week in the summer term where the Manchester Healthy Schools Growing and Changing curriculum will be taught from Year 1 to Year 6 as has been agreed in consultation with parents.
+However, we will continue to set aside a week in the summer term where the Manchester Healthy Schools imatter curriculum puberty lesson will be taught in Year 5 and Year 6 as has been agreed in consultation with parents.

 We are a member of the PSHE association which gives our teachers access to valuable resources and to support around the teaching of PSHE and wellbeing